Skip to main content

 PostgreSQL

-Before running Casdoor, you need to manually prepare a database for PostgreSQL, as Casdoor requires selecting a database when opening Postgres with xorm.
+Before running Casdoor, you need to manually prepare a database for PostgreSQL, as Casdoor requires a database to be selected when opening Postgres with xorm.

 Assuming you have already prepared a database called casdoor, you should specify app.conf like this: